The Seattle Times Store | Art & Photo Prints

 • Rowing shells stack up like water spiders in Union Bay after the Opening Day.
 (Harley Soltes / The Seattle Times, 1989)

 • A turtle climbs up onto a log floating in Lake Washington's Union Bay to join his comrades.
-They seemed to be enjoying the wonderful sunshine.
 (Ellen M. Banner / The Seattle Times)

 Turtle Train

-• Activists in kayaks protest the Polar Pioneer, Shell’s giant oil rig, which was moored at the Port of Seattle’s Terminal 5 on May 16, 2015. <br />
+• Activists in kayaks protest the Polar Pioneer, Shell’s giant oil rig, which was moored at the Port of Seattle’s Terminal 5 on May 16, 2015.
+(Ellen M. Banner / The Seattle Times)

 Protest on the Water

 • Rower on Lake Union early in the morning.
-Rowers from various rowing clubs take advantage of early morning calm water to exercise and enjoy the scenery.
 (Greg Gilbert / The Seattle Times)

 • Seeds fly, float on the wind and water, some depend on animals and birds to take them on their way to the next generation.
 (Steve Ringman / The Seattle Times)